GoogleCloudPlatform/php-docs-samples/run/laravel/README.md

 ### Confirm deployment success

 1. Go to the Service URL to view the website.

 1. Confirm the information in the lower right of the Laravel welcome screen.

-   * You should see a variation of "Laravel v9.26.1 (PHP v8.1.9)" (the exact version of Laravel and PHP may change)
+   * You should see a variation of "Laravel v9...
+(PHP v8...)" (the exact version of Laravel and PHP may change)
    * You should see the a variation of "Service: laravel.
 Revision laravel-00001-vid." (the revision name ends in three random characters, which will differ for every deployment)
-   * You should see "Project: PROJECT_ID.
-Region REGION."
+   * You should see "Project: (your project).
+Region (your region)."

 1. Click on the "demo products" link, and create some entries.